 Due to the relative ease with which employers may view personal information on social media, it is near irresistible for employers to tap into these sites to uncover personal details on candidates they will be interviewing.
 If these employers are part of the hiring team, a candidate may claim it was the employer’s unauthorized viewing of their profile that caused them to lose the job.
 This claim can lead to significant legal consequences.

 By reviewing the legal rules regarding the use of social media in hiring, employers will be well positioned to incorporate best practices that can reduce or even eliminate legal liability.

 What Are The Most Popular Social Media Sites?

-As an increasing amount of personal information becomes available via social media, employers are turning to these sites to screen candidates as they value-add to the information provided in resumes, applications, and criminal record-based background checks.
+As an increasing amount of personal information becomes available via social media pages and social media posts, employers are turning to these sites to screen candidates as they value-add to the information provided in resumes, applications, and criminal record-based background checks.

 What Are The 3 Benefits of Social Media Screening?

 Social media background checks can uncover behavior and attitudes that are not aligned with the company’s values or accepted behaviors, such as racial commentary, propensity for unprofessional (slang) communication, or deviant behavior.
 Although most candidates present themselves in the best light during the hiring process, social media screens can highlight problematic character or behavior traits.

 A social media screen need not focus on the negative but can also uncover positive information about a candidate.
 Perhaps the candidate graduated at the top of his or her class, coaches team sports, or was awarded employee of the quarter in a past job.
 Candidates may not think to mention these factors during the application and interview process, but they are important to know so that employers may obtain a 360-degree perspective.